mainmatter/gerust/blueprint/db/README.md

 This crate contains all code related to database access: entities, migrations, functions for validating and reading and writing data.

-_Pacesetter uses [sqlx](https://crates.io/crates/sqlx) without an additional ORM and is set up for use with PostgreSQL._
+_Gerust uses [sqlx](https://crates.io/crates/sqlx) without an additional ORM and is set up for use with PostgreSQL._

 ## Entities